hanshenrik32/mythtv-controller/README.md

 Version.

+mythtv-controller ver 38.1

+Spotify can now search for artist.

 mythtv-controller ver 37.0

 Spotify playlist is now avable to play.
 And you can search for music on spotify and play it.